 - Company health management with fitness center

-- Remuneration in accordance with the collective agreement for the federal public service (TVöD-Bund), with public and company pension schemes
+- A remuneration in accordance with the collective agreement for the federal public service (TVöD-Bund), including additional company pension schemes

 - Flexible working hours and childcare support

-- A green campus, easily accessible by bicycle, public transport, or car
+- An idyllic green campus, which is easily accessible by bicycle, public transport or car

-- Subsidy for public transport card, discount in the campus canteen
+- Subsidy for the job ticket as well as discounts in the campus canteen

 - The possibility of mobile working - also independent of the Corona situation

-- Free use of Nextbike from the city train station to campus
+- Free use of Nextbike from the Buch S-Bahn station to the campus